Indian shares hit record highs on tech, consumer stocks boost - NewsBreak

 "However, in banking, the credit offtake is still not that great and collection efficiency and non-performing asset pressure continues to be there."

-The Nifty IT index climbed 0.8%, while the fast moving consumer goods sub-index rose 1%.
+The Nifty IT index (.NIFTYIT) climbed 0.8%, while the fast moving consumer goods sub-index (.NIFTYFMCG) rose 1%.

 "Globally, the volatility has increased and the new variant of COVID-19 is causing trouble.
 Even though India cues are positive, we also get impacted to some extent by global," Gandhi said.